Eat a Healthy Diet

 Think About Nightshades

-Some people think that veggies from the nightshade family -- tomatoes, potatoes, eggplant, and some peppers -- worsen RA symptoms.
+Some people think veggies from the nightshade family -- tomatoes, potatoes, eggplant, and some peppers -- worsen RA symptoms.
 But there's no proof that they do.
-If you think a specific food is making your RA worse, don't eat it for at least 2 weeks, and see what happens when you add it back.
+If you think a certain food is making your RA worse, don't eat it for at least 2 weeks, and see what happens when you add it back.

 Spice Things Up

-Spices like turmeric and ginger may help ease inflammation.
+Spices like turmeric and ginger may ease inflammation.
 You can add them when you're cooking.
 If you're taking blood thinners, talk to your doctor first.
 The spices may make bleeding more likely.

 Drink Green Tea